-Anti-ICE protesters rally in Milan before Winter Olympics
+Anti-ICE protesters rally in Milan as Winter Olympics get under way

 Students demand ICE agents protecting US delegation leave amid global outrage over Trump’s brutal deportation push.

-Hundreds of protesters have gathered in Milan to reject the presence of United States immigration agents in the city before the opening ceremony of the Milano Cortina Winter Games.
+Hundreds of protesters gathered in Milan to reject the presence of United States immigration agents in the city before the opening ceremony of the Milano Cortina Winter Games.

-The student-led demonstration on Friday featured banners reading “ICE should be in my drinks, not my city” in reaction to the reported presence of Immigration and Customs Enforcement (ICE) officials providing security for the US delegation at the games.
+The student-led demonstration on Friday featured banners reading “ICE should be in my drinks, not my city” in reaction to the reported presence of Immigration and Customs Enforcement (ICE) officials providing security for the United States delegation at the games.

 Recommended Storieslist of 3 items